Skip to content

 When Your Worth Feels Tied To The Way You Look

-Years ago, I caught a glimpse of myself in the mirror and thought,
+Years ago, with longer hair, I caught a glimpse of myself one afternoon, and thought,

 Hmm.
 My hair is getting a little long for my liking.